 When will the elected Board members be announced?

-The election results will be announced in November and posted on the US Sailing website.
+The election results will be announced at the Annual Meeting and posted on the US Sailing website.

 Will this election process be held every year?

 An election will be held every year for any open seats.

 Will a new President be nominated every year?

 No. The President is elected by the Board of Directors for a three-year term, and may serve that term in addition to any time served on the board prior to election as President.
 Starting in 2024, the terms for President will shift to four-years.

 I might be interested in running for the Board.
 How can I find out more?